 - candles.
 Candles are the universal “I couldn’t think of anything else to get you” gift (for women, at least).
 Some people LOVE candles, and if you know your child’s teacher is one of those people, go for it.
 BUT, most (female) teachers probably receive more candles than they have relax time to burn them.

 Now, if you find a candle IN a teacher mug, get it!
 Just kidding, don’t.

 Should I give my child’s Sabbath School (or Sunday School) teacher a gift?

 Well, that’s up to you, of course.
 Here’s why I’m going to do a little something to celebrate my kids’ Sabbath School teachers: Sabbath School is one of the highlights of my kids’ lives.
 Yes, my husband and I do our best to help our kids connect with Jesus, but the Sabbath School teachers are amazing partners in that endeavor.
 They receive no pay, they are under no obligation to accept the role, but they minister to my kids (and all the other church kids, too) week after week.
-Make no mistake, these teachers spend a lot of time and energy on their programs outside of the one hour we see every weekend.
+Make no mistake, these teachers spend a lot of time and energy on their programs outside of the one hour we see every weekend, especially right now when they spend a lot of time making the videos for our home church experience each weekend during this time.
 I am thankful for them, so I will thank them and I intend teach my kids to thank them, too.